fanzhangg/FoodTracker/README.md

 - Test:
   - Functional tests: To check that everything is producing the values you expect
   - Performance tests: To check that your code is performing as fast as you expect it
 - Optionals:
     - Optionals can be `nil` or have a value
     - Need to *unwrap* optionals to safely use them
-- `guard` statement: Declare a condition that must be true for the code after the `guard` to be excute
+- `guard` statement: Declare a condition that must be true for the code after the `guard` to be execute

+## Create the Meal List

+- Scene: Each scene contains views managed by a view controller, & any items added to the controller or its views

+- Table view:

+  - Display a scrolling list of items

+  - Managed by a table view controller `UITableViewController`(Subclass of `UIViewController`)
+  -